jumpjumptiger007/batch-email/README.md

    pip install flask
    ```

-3. Set up the database:
+3. Use the example database or create your own:
    ```
+   # If you want to use the provided example database:
+   # The repository includes email_subscribers.db with sample data

+   # Or create a new database:
    python create-database.py
    ```

-4. Create your email templates and recipient list CSV
+4. Create your email templates and use the provided example recipient lists

 ## System Components